serkannkara/UnitTest-MVVM-C-Example/README.md

 2. Navigate to the `UnitTest_MVVM_C_ExampleTests` folder.
 3. Run the command `xcodebuild test -scheme UnitTest_MVVM_C_ExampleTests -destination 'platform=iOS Simulator,name=iPhone 13'` to start the unit tests.

-## Contributions

-- We welcome any contributions and feedback.
-If you find a bug or want to add a feature, please open an issue or submit a pull request.

 # Requirements
 Xcode Version 14.3
 iOS Version 15.0+